 #5.
-Good SOPs Help You Protect the Rebound
+Good SOPs Help You Prepare to Rebound

 Fortunately, no matter how bad the economy might be, it won't stay that way forever.
-That is why it's so important to make smart decisions today-the ripple effect can last long into the future.

-Widespread layoffs and staff cuts have a big long term cost.
-Mission critical operations knowledge often walks out the door right along with the exiting staff creating a "brain drain" and the long-term consequences can be devastating.
+Conditions are improving since the worst of the recession hit in 2008.
+There's a lot we can learn from that experience.
+The ripple effect of yesterday's decisions can last long into the future.
+Widespread layoffs and staff cuts have a big long term cost every organization needs to prepare for.
+With staff cuts, mission critical operations knowledge often walks out the door right along with the exiting staff creating a "brain drain" and the long-term consequences can be devastating.